Defying/DocsDylibLoader/README.md

 ## DocsDylibLoader

-useful for loading a dylib after the app has been uploaded with Xcode
+useful for loading and modifying a dylib after the app has been uploaded with Xcode